-Chrome Browser Default Settings You Should Change Now
+Chrome Default Privacy Settings You Should Change Now

 Your browser is a piece of software on your device that connects you to the Internet – which probably makes it the most important (unless you spend all day “geeking out” over numbers on spreadsheets).